Royal House, Machynlleth: History

-History of the Royal House

 Although the Royal House has had a long commercial history, much of the early structure and layout has survived.
-The original house was extended by the addition of the store-house (referred to as ‘’ysgubor newydd’’ in 1628), and whilst the character of the shop facade is early 19th century, it covers an earlier structure, which had been extended towards the street with the addition of a storeyed porch, probably of the 17th century.
+The original house was extended by the addition of the store-house (referred to as ‘’ysgubor newydd’’) in 1628, and while the character of the shop facade is early 19th century, it covers an earlier structure, which had been extended towards the street with the addition of a storeyed porch, probably of the 17th century.
 Documentary evidence for the history and use of this building starts with a reference to it in 1581.
 In 1656, it was the home of a draper, William Lloyd, who sold it, in that year, to Thomas Pugh, a mercer.
 It was an occupied by mercers until at least the early 18th century, and probably by a family of drapers during the C19.
 A currier may have occupied it at some time during the late C17.

 Local Traditions

 According to local tradition, Dafydd Gam, a Welsh ally of the English kings, was imprisoned here from 1404 to 1412 for attempting to assassinate Owain Glyndŵr.
-After his release by Glyndŵr, ransomed Gam fought alongside Henry V at the Battle of Agincourt and is named amongst the dead in Shakespeare's Henry V. However, the evidence from the dendrochronlogical dates suggests that, this must have been before this house was built.
+After his release by Glyndŵr, ransomed Gam fought alongside Henry V at the Battle of Agincourt and is named amongst the dead in Shakespeare's Henry V. However, the evidence from the dendrochronological dates suggests that, this must have been before this house was built.
 The name Royal House stems from the tradition that Charles I stayed at the house in 1643.